jaredcdavis/shellpool/DOC.md

 "
 ```

-In some cases you may want more flexibility.
-In this case, you can supply your
-own line-handling function.
-For instance:
+For more flexibility, you can write your own line-handling function.
+Your
+function will get the `line` to process and its `type` (i.e., whether it is a
+`stdout` or `stderr` line).
+For example:

 ```
 ? (defun my-handle-line (line type)
-    ;; LINE is a string -- a single line of output
-    ;; TYPE is either :STDOUT or :STDERR
     (format t "On ~s, got ~s~%" type line))

 ? (shellpool:run "echo hello